 Nothing but a tool

-For all other exercises dumbbells simply destroy kettlebells.
+For all other exercises, dumbbells simply destroy kettlebells.
 Kettlebells usually come in fixed sizes and the jumps are quite large.
-While there are some adjustable kettlebells, it’s safe to say that all of them suck badly and it’s better to buy a fixed weight kettlebell.
-It has better quality and is more solid.
-However, this means that you don’t have as much control over the jumps you make and your strength progression will have to be done through volume increases.
-Also, using kettlebells for exercises like bench presses, curls, triceps extensions and many other clasic bodybuilding movements seems highly unpractical and even dangerous.
+While there are some adjustable kettlebells, it’s safe to say that all of them suck badly, and it’s better to buy a fixed weight kettlebell because of its higher quality and integrity.

-If people were able to think clearly and consciously, it won’t take them too much time to realize that kettlebell certifications are a joke.
 It’s obvious why doctors would need certifications, but kettlebell mastery is not really as advanced as being a surgeon.
 How come certifications were unheard of before the kettlebell boom?
-There were no barbell nor dumbbells certification, although guys like Rippetoe are working in that direction.
+Back in the day, there were neither barbell nor dumbbells certifications.

 Which one is better for muscle mass?

-As far as building large muscles is concerned both tools are fine, but dumbbells offer more variety and focus on slow lifting compared to kettlebells which promote ballistic movements.
-Like we’ve already said the bells are cool for overhead presses, maybe some rows and front squats but dumbbells will allow you to create a more balanced program based on progressive overload.
-That’s why we are inclined to believe that in the long run dumbbells are the better bodybuilding choice as far as the upper body is concerned.
+Dumbbells offer more variety and focus on slow lifting whereas kettlebells promote ballistic movements.
+Many exercises feel great with a kettlebell, but dumbbells will allow you to create a more balanced program based on progressive overload.
+In the long run, dumbbells are the better bodybuilding choice as far as the upper body is concerned.

-When was the last time you saw a bodybuilder doing bench presses with kettlebells for the chest?
+When was the last time you saw a bodybuilder doing bench presses with kettlebells?